superfly/docs/app-guides/mysql-on-fly.html.md

 You can name the app whatever you'd like.
 The name will become a hostname our application uses to connect to the database, such as `my-mysql.internal`.

-*Don't launch the application just yet* - we have some work to do first.
+*Don't deploy the application just yet* - we have some work to do first.

 ## Configure the App